minute read

 Given the harsh conditions, barren setting and bipolar weather, survival here seems inane, testament to the ingenuity of the Umayyad caliphs of the seventh and eighth centuries.
 It’s thanks to them that such relics exist: building commenced during the time in which they flourished.
 Conjecture occurs, though, when the purpose of the desert castles arises, given a lack of defensive design features.

-I spent a day, with new comrades and a driver in tow, visiting a handful of the castles.
+I spent a day, with new acquaintances and a driver in tow, visiting a handful of the castles.
 The drive through vast desert planes was almost as captivating as was visiting each respective site.

 The following are the three we saw.